Hexadecimal Calculation—Add, Subtract, Multiply, or Divide

 - Determine how many times the power of 16 found in Step 1 goes into X, and take note of that number.

 - Multiply the number found in Step 2 by the power of 16 and subtract this value from X. This new value will be referred to as Y.

 - Note that the number found in Step 2 will be the value written in the place value for the power of 16 that was found.
-If for example the largest power of 16 was found to be 164, and the number in Step 2 found to be 3, the hex value would have the number 3 in its 164 place value: 3qrst, where qrst represent the 160 through 3 place values.
+If, for example, the largest power of 16 was found to be 164, and the number in Step 2 was found to be 3, the hex value would have the number 3 in its 164 place value: 3qrst, where qrst represents the 160 through 3 place values.

 - Repeat Steps 1-3 using Y as the new starting value.
 Continue the process until 16 is larger than the remaining value, and assign the remainder to the 160 place value.

 - Assign each of the values found in each iteration of Step 2 to its respective place value to determine the hex value.